 The affirmative vote of at least 66 2/3% of the voting power of all of the shares of our common stock outstanding as of the Record Date is required to adopt the Supermajority Voting Removal Amendment.
-If our stockholders adopt the Supermajority Voting Removal Amendment, the Supermajority Voting Removal Amendment will become effective upon the filing of a certificate reflecting such amendment to our current Certificate of Incorporation with the Delaware Secretary of State.
+If our stockholders adopt the Supermajority Voting Removal Amendment will become effective upon the filing of a certificate reflecting such amendment to our current Certificate of Incorporation with the Delaware Secretary of State.
 We intend to make that filing as soon as practicable if the Supermajority Voting Removal Amendment is adopted at the 2022 Annual Meeting.